mdal-lang/mdal-lang.github.io/README.md

 ## VS Code Extension

 From the VS Code Marketplace you can download the `mdAL` [VS Code extension](https://marketplace.visualstudio.com/items?itemName=joneug.mdal) which adds language support for `mdAL`.
-To use the extension [Java JRE 8](https://www.java.com/de/download/) or newer is required.
+To use the extension [Java JRE 8](https://www.java.com/de/download/) or newer is required (please restart after installing Java JRE).
 The extension provides the following features:

 * Language Support
   * Syntax highlighting for `mdAL` files.